dev-1603/advancejs/README.md

 #### How to determine 'this' ?

 - implicit biniding - rule says when a function is invoked with dot notation then the object on the left of the function is treated as 'this' instance
-- explicit binding - rule says when a functin is invoked explicitly with buit in call method then the 1st arg passed to the call method act as 'the' this instance
+- explicit binding - rule says when a functin is invoked explicitly with built in call method then the 1st arg passed to the call method act as 'this'  instance
 - new binding - when we use 'new' keyword for creating constructor then js create a empty object which is refered as this.
 - default binding - if above 3 rules are not satisfied then js bind 'this' to the global object.